Garpieln/Azure-Honeypot/README.md

 <h2>Steps Used</h2>

-- <b>Create windows vm, turn off firewall and enable ICMP</b>
+1. Create windows vm, turn off firewall and enable ICMP</b>
-- <b>Create and set up log analytics workspace to ingest logs, connect to VM</b>
+2. Create and set up log analytics workspace to ingest logs, connect to VM</b>
-- <b>Use powershell script to send IP address into geolocation API, to get back latitude and longitude of IP address; contributing to the custom logs</b>
+3. Use powershell script to send IP address into geolocation API, to get back latitude and longitude of IP address; used in the custom logs</b>
-- <b>ingest custom logs into Log Analytics Workspace; extract fields from rawdata. (latitude, longitude, username, sourcehost IP, state/provice, Country, timestamp)</b>
+4. Ingest custom logs into Log Analytics Workspace; extract fields from rawdata. (latitude, longitude, username, sourcehost IP, state/provice, Country, timestamp)</b>
-- <b>Query custom log in Azure Sentinel, including sourcehost, and Country. </b>
+5. Query custom log in Azure Sentinel, including sourcehost, and Country and plot on world map </b>

 <br />
 <div>